Why I Frequently Allow Butter on a Dairy Free Diet

 Is Your Health At Its Optimal?

 If not—contact us for a FREE CONSULTATION.
 Call (408) 733-0400 to schedule.
-If you are not local to us, our DESTINATION CLINIC treats patients from across the country and internationally.
+Our medical center is located in Sunnyvale, CA. If you are not local to us, our DESTINATION CLINIC treats patients from across the country and internationally.
 We will help you find the underlying root cause!

 IFM Certified Practitioner